ManuelCeppi/full-stack-test-project/README.md

 The backend is built with Laravel, that serves a pool of _RESTful Apis_, with simple CRUD, some public API integrations, several calls to AWS Lambdas and so on.

 ### Database
 For the database i choose postgres, despite the repository description, to actually try something different from MySql, and actually trying to understand why is postgres conquering the market so fastly (lol).
+Database seeding is managed through DBMate.

 ### Local Development (Docker + Docker compose)
 I've managed to create a local development context with docker and docker compose.